Cloud8/Metablock/Readme.md

   - RDF data files
   - Solr search index with XSLT transformation

-##### RDF data analyzers

-  - Language analyzer: guesses the language of a resource desription from dcterms abstract or title property

-  - Coming soon: Reference analysis: use external libraries to extract bibliographic references from PDF documents

-##### Indexing : writing RDF data to a Solr search index
+##### Indexing : write RDF data to a Solr search index

-  To build a solr index from a SPARQL service endpoint, three steps are required:
+  To build a Solr search index from a SPARQL service endpoint, three steps are required:

   1. Resource Enumeration: List all resources that should be indexed,